larryzodiac/big-bank/README.md

 - [x] search for stocks
 - [x] follow stocks they are interested in
 - [x] unfollow stocks they are no longer interested in

+## Note

+The Mongodb cluster used in this project has been whitelisted for _all_ IP addresses.